 Although a small city, there is plenty to do and see in Jerez de la Frontera.
 Jerez is a city in the south of Spain located in Andalusia and the province of Cádiz.

 At just a little over an hour from Seville and easily accessible from other cities, Jerez makes for a great day trip.
-Our self-guided day tour to Jerez from Seville makes for a fantastic day of wineries and sightseeing at your own pace in this wonderful Andalusian city.
+You can get to Jerez from Seville by train or join one of the bus tours that run from Seville and which include activities that make for a fantastic day of sightseeing at your own pace in this wonderful Andalusian city.

 One of the top things to do in Jerez is to witness how the Andalusian horses dance.
 Shows take place at the Royal Andalusian School of Equestrian Art every Tuesday and Thursday.
-The horse show is included in this one day tour from Seville as well as a visit to one of Spain's most famous wineries and free time in the city of Cádiz.
+The horse show is included in some of the tours that visit Jerez from Seville.
+Tours may also include a visit to one of Spain’s most famous wineries and free time in the city of Cádiz.

 Jerez is the home to the largest sherry producer in the world.
 Gonzalez-Byass originated in 1835 and continues to be a family-run business.

 You have probably heard of their brand of fino sherry called Tío Pepe.
 The brand´s icon of the wine bottle dressed in a red Andalusian hat and jacket is recognized all over the world.